List of JoJo's Bizarre Adventure characters: Part 3: Stardust Crusaders

 A stray Boston Terrier who thwarted the New York animal control officers for years until Avdol managed to capture the dog for the Speedwagon Foundation.
 He is recruited to the group when they arrive in Egypt.
 To keep him calm, the Speedwagon Foundation and the Joestar Group offer him coffee-flavored chewing gum as a treat for his compliance.
 His Stand The Fool (Za Fūru) is one of few that possess a physical form, a biomechanical being with two wheels instead of hindlegs that can manipulate sand and dirt, forming wings to allow Iggy to glide away from danger.
 The Fool can also use sand to shape-shift into different objects, and even people.
 Iggy is thought to be a self-serving coward as he avoids fighting N'Doul and many other Stand users as the group heads to Cairo, but he shows his intelligence during his fight with Pet Shop and his bravery and loyalty when he saves Polnareff from Vanilla Ice at the cost of his life.

+In Japanese, he is voiced by Misato Fukuen in the 2014 anime and subsequent appearances, and Shigeru Chiba in All Star Battle.
+In English, he is voiced by Derek Stephen Prince in the 2014 anime.